AdithyaKotian/AI-Decision-Experimentation-Impact-Platform/README.md

 # AI Decision Experimentation & Impact Platform

 ## Product Problem
-In real-world products, AI models do not make final decisions.
-They generate signals that product teams convert into actions such as approve, review, or block.
-The core challenge is not model accuracy, but selecting the decision strategy that best balances user experience, risk, operational effort, and business cost.
+In real world products,AI models do not make a final decisions.They generate signals that a product teams translate into actions such as approve,review or block.The real challenge is not to achieving higher model accuracy,but choosing a decision strategy that balances user experience,risk,operational effort and overall business cost.

-This project addresses a practical product question:
+This project explores a practical product question:
-Which AI-driven decision policy should a product deploy to maximize business impact?
+Which AI driven decision policy should a product deploy to minimize the business loss?

 ---

 ## Why a Single ML Model Is Not Enough
-An ML model outputs a risk score, not a decision.
-Different product strategies can use the same score in different ways:
+An ML model produces a risk score,not a decision.The same score can lead to very a different outcomes depending on how it is used:
-- Aggressive strategies favor growth but accept higher risk
+- Aggressive strategies prioritize growth but accept higher risk.
-- Conservative strategies reduce risk but increase user friction and operational cost
+- Conservative strategies reduce the risk but increase friction and the operational cost.
-- Balanced strategies aim to optimize trade-offs
+- Balanced strategies aim to optimize trade offs.

-Choosing between these strategies is a product decision.
-This platform is designed to experiment with multiple policies and recommend the most effective one.
+Selecting among these strategies is a product decision,not a modeling decision.
+This platform evaluates a multiple decision policies and recommends the most effective one based on business impact.

 ---